Tips to Help Ease the Winter Blues

 The changing seasons have an effect on all of us, whether we are consciously aware of it or not.
 The energetic shift as we move between cycles is powerful, and can play havoc with our moods, our productivity and our ability to cope with stress.
 This is perhaps most noticeable during the winter period, when the dropping temperatures and elongated periods of darkness evoke a lethargy that dampens our sense of motivation; both for work and social commitments.
 It’s not uncommon to feel a dip in your mental and physical wellbeing as well as Winter takes hold – and for some this can last the full length of the season.

-February can feel like a particularly difficult stage, as the refreshed enthusiasm and added glow of the ‘new year, new me’ attitude has begun to wear off and it seems like it has been Winter forever.
+The tail-end of Winter can feel like a particularly difficult stage, as the refreshed enthusiasm and added glow of the ‘new year, new me’ attitude has begun to wear off and it seems like it has been Winter forever.
 We’ve put together some advice for helping you to see out the rest of the season in the best possible headspace.

 Just as nature does when Winter descends, you too must honour your urge to hibernate and slow down.
 At Harmonizing, we believe that the seasons are a powerful restorative resource.
 If you allow your body and mind to align with these natural rhythms you can find it easier to accept the change in pace.